RohanRamani2705/AI-Chat-Application/README.md

 POSIX sockets for server-client communication.
 Threading support (<thread>) in C++.

-📥 How to Set Up and Run the Project
+Set Up Steps and Running the Project

 1. Clone the repository